admicaa/MyReads/README.md

 # MyReads Project
-this project helps you to organize your reading plans by filtering books. this is my implementation project for Udacity's React Fundamentals course.
+this project helps you to organize your reading plans by filtering books. this is my implementation project for Udacity's React Fundamentals course. this is my implementation project for Udacity's React Fundamentals course.
 ## Dependencies
 * raectjs
 * react-dom